HTBalazs/nauticle/README.md

 - Extension of position field for symmetric and periodic boundary conditions in SPH operators.
 - Change configuration file type from XML to YAML for better readability.
 - New SPH operator for tensile instability correction.
-- New SPH operator for artifical viscosity.
+- New SPH operator for artificial viscosity.
 - SPH operator for the calculation of particle-inertia tensor.